twota/terms-of-service-and-privacy-policy/README.md

 ☑ Note: We never sell users' information to third parties.

 5. Data Retention

 We retain data as needed for operations, legal obligations, and fraud prevention.
 Personal data is deleted immediately upon account deletion.
-However, if a user has been blocked, their data will be deleted within 160 business days of the account being blocked.
+However, if a user has been blocked, their data will be deleted within [X] business days of the account being blocked.

 6. Your Rights and Choices

 Depending on your jurisdiction, you may have the right to: